 In contrast, Wes Welker and Julian Edelman came out of college as uncelebrated receivers.
 Yet, they took advantage of playing with perhaps the greatest quarterback of all time.

 Undrafted out of Texas Tech, Welker went from being a decent receiver with the Dolphins to an All-Pro receiver catching passes from Tom Brady.
 In six seasons with the Patriots, Welker made five Pro Bowls while averaging 112 receptions for over 1,200 yards.
 As Welker’s replacement last season, Edelman had 105 receptions for 1,056 yards.
 Nothing against Edelman, but I can’t imagine the former 7th round pick out of Kent State starting for any other NFL team.

-Even after the Steel Curtain fell in the early 1980s, the Steelers consistently have developed its players into Pro Bowl defenders.
+Even after the Steel Curtain fell in the early 1980s, the Steelers consistently developed Pro Bowl defenders regardless of draft position.

 - Troy Polamalu made eight Pro Bowls as a 1st round pick in 2003.

 - Joey Porter made three Pro Bowls as a 3rd round pick in 1999.